ryanwilsond/belte/docs/HowItWorks/Binder.md

 There are many variations of a base type, like nullable integer vs non-nullable integer.
 To handle this efficiently, the concept of type "clauses" is introduced.
-These are simple containers that contain all information about a type, and this allows casting to work in an intuitive way.
+These are simple containers that contain all information about a type, and this allows casting to work intuitively.
 This is also where primitive array support happens, as all types have a dimensions field (0 for normal variables).

 To make sure undefined behavior is avoided, a control flow graph is created to make sure every code path returns.
 This